Try Microsoft Translator for free

 Translate in-person, face-to-face conversations in real time, with up to 100 speakers all speaking their own languages and using their own device.
 Learn more

-Microsoft Office 365 subscribers can translate Word documents into 90 languages and dialects using Word Translator, an intelligent service made available through the cloud.
+Microsoft Office 365 subscribers can translate Word documents into any of languages and dialects using Word Translator, an intelligent service made available through the cloud.
 The built-in Word Translator can be used whether you want to translate a selection of words within a document, or translate the entire document.
 Learn more

 Install Translator apps and plugins